huggingface/transformers/docs/source/en/model_doc/git.md

 *In this paper, we design and train a Generative Image-to-text Transformer, GIT, to unify vision-language tasks such as image/video captioning and question answering.
 While generative models provide a consistent network architecture between pre-training and fine-tuning, existing work typically contains complex structures (uni/multi-modal encoder/decoder) and depends on external modules such as object detectors/taggers and optical character recognition (OCR).
 In GIT, we simplify the architecture as one image encoder and one text decoder under a single language modeling task.
 We also scale up the pre-training data and the model size to boost the model performance.
 Without bells and whistles, our GIT establishes new state of the arts on 12 challenging benchmarks with a large margin.
 For instance, our model surpasses the human performance for the first time on TextCaps (138.2 vs. 125.5 in CIDEr).
 Furthermore, we present a new scheme of generation-based image classification and scene text recognition, achieving decent performance on standard benchmarks.*

-Tips:

-- GIT is implemented in a very similar way to GPT-2, the only difference being that the model is also conditioned on `pixel_values`.
-- One can use [`GitProcessor`] to prepare images for the model, and the `generate` method for autoregressive generation.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/model_doc/git_architecture.jpg"
 alt="drawing" width="600"/>